localstack-samples/localstack-on-eks/README.md

 # 🌐 Overview

-This blueprint has two solutions
+This blueprint has two solutions:

 1. Deploy LocalStack to AWS EKS with Fargate.
 2. Deploy LocalStack on an engineer's laptop on EKS Anywhere with Docker.